How does Google Use Taxonomic Classifications?

 It explores the use of a hierarchy of categories nested into subcategories, and sometimes into even smaller groupings of categories, and how those might be linked together.

 This can mean that bigger (and more general) categories get the benefit of more links to them, and yet smaller categories also have some interlinking between them.
-This has always been an essential part of building a site to me, and in helping content to be found and understood.
+This has always been an essential part of building a site for me, and in helping content to be found and understood.

-The patent provides examples of sites that are organized into hierarchical structures, and how those can help give a search engines clues about the taxonomies that make up the structure of a site.
+The Taxonomic Classifications patent provides examples of sites that are organized into hierarchical structures, and how those can help give a search engines clues about the taxonomies that make up the structure of a site.

-One set of sites described in the patent are manufacturers’ sites, such as the Apple site, and how it’s structured to show off the different products that Apple makes.
+One set of sites described in the Taxonomic Classifications patent are manufacturers’ sites, such as the Apple site, and how it’s structured to show off the different products that Apple makes.
 Another site explored in the patent is an electronics products review site, organized by product type and then by specific products.
 Another is a car site, where Cars are broken down into specific makes and then into models.

 These examples are used to show how a site might be used to update a taxonomy model when a new site contains information than previously visited sites, or when new information is added to a taxonomy, like when a new smartphone model might be released.

 So why look at the structure of a site to come up with a model taxonomy that it might fit into?

 The Taxonomic Classifications patent tells us that doing this makes it more likely that the search engine will pick relevant advertisements for pages of the site if the site shows advertisements.
 Advertisers can have their ads shown upon more meaningful pages in this manner.
 Like a financial institution wishing to place an ad on a document, using the word “bank” within the context of finance, but not river banks or banking planes.

 In addition to advertisements, this kind of taxonomic classification of pages enables Google to label words and/or pages with meaning based upon hierarchical categories and/or other features of a taxonomy.